-- Hold the clutch pedal fully depressed1.
+- Hold the clutch pedal fully depressed.
 (For cars with automatic gearbox - Depress the brake pedal.) - 3.
 Press the START/STOP ENGINE button and then release it.

-When the engine is started the starter motor works until the engine is started or until its overheating protection triggers.
+The starter motor works until the engine is started or until its overheating protection triggers.